BelalA12/CIS4400Group2/docs/readme.md

-The puropse of the project goes here
+The docs of the project goes here